 For example, we produced a video for a boutique travel agency in Chicago.
 The company’s clear differentiator was customer service, and the owner beamed about loving weather issues since those are when it’s the opportunity for her company to shine for her customers.
 I don’t know about you, but whenever I’ve booked travel with one of the big companies, customer service during adverse conditions is not exactly their brightest moment.

 We hit that point hard in the company overview video, and the resulting video enabled her to share that point of differentiation with potential customers.

 Experience the vibe of the business

-One of the toughest things to convey in website or social media text is the vibe of your business.
-This challenge is especially critical in a restaurant/bar environment, when you’re trying to capture what it’s like in your establishment.
+One of the toughest things to convey in a website or social media text is the vibe of your business.
+This challenge is especially critical in a restaurant/bar environment when you’re trying to capture what it’s like in your establishment.

-In many industries, I’d suggest an experience-describing piece when you’re putting together video marketing ideas for small business.
+In many industries, I’d suggest an experience-describing piece when you’re putting together video marketing ideas for small businesses.
 Help people see and feel the atmosphere only your business can create.